Our Team

 Linda Corcoran – Operations Manager

 Linda began her journey with A Little Lifetime in 2016 as a Parent Support volunteer, later joining the National Executive in 2019 before stepping into her current role as Operations Manager in 2023.
-Originally from Balbriggan and the middle child of three, Linda studied Montessori Education and Childcare and has always had a deep commitment to supporting families.
+Originally from Balbriggan and the middle child of five, Linda studied Montessori Education and Childcare and has always had a deep commitment to supporting families.
 She married her childhood sweetheart in 2009, welcomed her first child in 2012, and in 2013 their daughter, EmmaRose, was born sleeping at 40 weeks.
 Their rainbow baby arrived in 2014, one year and one day after his sister.

 Linda still vividly remembers attending her first support meeting, where a facilitator spoke about her own baby with strength and pride.
 Seeing someone further along in their grief journey planted a seed of hope that she, too, would one day feel strong again.
 Over time, Linda found herself offering that same hope to newly bereaved parents — showing that it is possible to live, to smile and to carry deep love alongside deep loss.
 Supporting families, she says, is her way of parenting EmmaRose, and she considers it an honour to listen to parents share stories of their precious babies.